SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 .. note::

-   Read-only computed properties are not the same as constant properties.
+   Read-only computed properties are not the same as constant stored properties.
-   They have some similarities,
-   in that neither can have their value set by external users of the class or structure, but they differ considerably in how their values are retrieved.
-   Constant properties are assigned their own storage, and the contents of this storage cannot be changed to a different value once it has been set during initialization.
-   Read-only computed properties do not have storage assigned to them, and can return any value they like at any time.
+   A read-only computed property can return a different value every time it is called, whereas a constant stored property will always return the same value.

 ..
 NOTE: getters and setters are also allowed for named values that are not associated with a particular class or struct.